lawalTheWest/metallic_crane_0/README.md

-the metallic crane is a project. this project is intended for real time use
+the metallic crane is a project.